nmingotti/Cuis-Smalltalk-RegEx/README.md

 ## Documentation

-The package contains a good amount of documentation from me and from the original author.
+The package contains a good amount of documentation from me and from the original author 'Vassili Bykov'.
 Please open **World->Help->TerseGuide** and see section **Regex** to get started.

 ## Extra